We built the Postgres API behind Vercel Postgres and Replit Agent — Learn how it can help you provision Postgres at scale

 npx -y @smithery/cli@latest install neon --client <client_name> --config "{\"neonApiKey\":\"YOUR_NEON_API_KEY\"}"

-Replace <client_name> with the name of your MCP client application and YOUR_NEON_API_KEY with your Neon API key.
+Replace YOUR_NEON_API_KEY with your actual Neon API key.
+Replace <client_name> with the name of your MCP client application.
 Supported client names include:

-If your MCP client is not listed here or you prefer manual configuration, you can manually add the Neon MCP Server details to your client's mcp_config file.
+If your MCP client is not listed here, you can manually add the Neon MCP Server details to your client's mcp_config file.
 The specific configuration varies slightly depending on your operating system.

 For MacOS and Linux, add the following JSON configuration within the mcpServers section of your client's mcp_config file, replacing <YOUR_NEON_API_KEY> with your actual Neon API key: